boriskom7/pyhton-projects/Google Dinosaur Game Bot/README.md

 ## Concepts:

-1. Finding and Selecting Particular Pixcels and RGB with PyAutoGUI
+1. Finding and Selecting Particular Pixels and RGB with PyAutoGUI